THOMASELOVE/431-labs-2026/README.md

 We use a **[431 Regrade Request Form](https://tinyurl.com/431-2026-regrade-request)** to handle almost all grading errors and regrade requests on Labs.
 The only exception to this policy is when you believe we've made an arithmetic error in summing up your points on a lab.
 If that happens, just email Dr. Love to get it straightened out.

-- If you want Dr. Love to review your grade on one (or more) of Labs 1-7 (or on Projects A or B) you should fill out the form any time before the December deadline on the [Course Calendar](https://thomaselove.github.io/431-2026/calendar.html).
+- If you want Dr. Love to review your grade on one (or more) of Labs 1-7 you should fill out the form any time before the December deadline on the [Course Calendar](https://thomaselove.github.io/431-2026/calendar.html).
 Once you submit the form, you'll have the ability to edit it, so you can add to it later in the semester if necessary.
 - When all other course work has been graded, Dr. Love will open the form.
 If you have requested additional points that could change your course grade, he'll review your request.
 If not, then he won't.

 The main website for 431 in Fall 2026 is <https://thomaselove.github.io/431-2026>.